AnonymousPlanet/thgtoa/guide.md

 -   You can't trust your Smart devices

--   You can't trust people.
+-   You cannot trust people.

 Basically trust no one and nothing (oh yeah that's easy).